Copyright © 2010-2020 Linux Foundation

 Because variables are commented out in the Makefile,

-the value used for CC
+the value used for CC is the value

 set when the SDK environment setup file was run: